Meunier6969/Project-L3-S5-Smart-Library/README.md

     - Responsive user interface across all device types.

 - **Error Monitoring and Reporting System**
-    - Internal tool to detect and log site errors or crashes in real-time, sending alerts to developers/admins.
+    - An internal tool to detect and log site errors or crashes in real-time, sending alerts to developers/admins.

 ---